YaronWittenstein/Yaronwittenstein/content/post/train-your-own-neural-network/index.md

 I'm also aware that what one would view as a _Pattern_, another person wouldn't - and that's totally fine.
 <br/>
 <br/>
-What's important is that anyone will be able to possess his own classification and decide if he regards it as a _Pattern_ (or not).
+What's important is that anyone will be able to possess his classification and decide if he regards it as a _Pattern_ (or not).
 <br/>

 Since it's an individual discernment - here are a few examples of stuff I'd call _Patterns_: